America's Most Beautiful Springtime Destinations

 Key Largo, Florida

 As much as America likes to josh Florida (there's endless material to work with), it's hard to deny the state’s easy accessibility to sun and beach when you just want to get the hell out of Dodge.
-With its annual Ultra Music Festival madness, you might have Miami in mind for a spring trip.
-But for a more chilled out escape, Key Largo offers a funky taste of old Florida without the relentless untz untz untz of South Beach.
+Like Coachella, Miami’s Ultra Music Festival has been postponed this year, but Key Largo still offers a funky taste of old Florida without the relentless untz untz untz of South Beach.
 The largest island in the Florida Keys features the beautiful and always-happening Playa Largo Resort, the first full-service resort built in Key Largo in more than 20 years, featuring private bungalows and a two-story beach house.
 This is where to loll before June wakes up the subtropical humidity (and kicks off hurricane season).

 Antelope Valley, California